 What kind of person is a good fit to be a Pinterest Virtual Assistant?

 A person who is a good fit for this role would be someone who’s

 I recommend the course Become A Pinterest VA Today! because it taught me everything from how to create my packages and pricing to pitching potential leads to land paying clients!

-What’s your #1 piece of advice for anyone who wants to be a Pinterest Account Manager?
+What’s your #1 piece of advice for anyone who wants to be a Pinterest Virtual Assistant?